 Covenant Alzheimer’s Care has developed programs and services to support the needs of patients, caregivers and families living with Alzheimer’s disease and other forms of dementia including:

-- The Residence: Covenant Memory Care Center (Coming Summer 2017)
+- The Residence: Covenant Memory Care Center (coming late 2017)

 - Memory Screenings

 - The Sidekick Program

 - Project Lifesaver

 - Support Groups

 - Education for Caregivers, Community Groups and Healthcare Professionals